 If you’re sick, stay home.
 Don’t go to work or school.
 Don’t socialise.

-If you have symptoms of cold or flu call your doctor or Healthline and get tested.
+If you have cold or flu symptoms call your doctor or Healthline and make sure you get tested.

 Wash your hands.
 Wash your hands.
 Wash your hands.

-Sneeze and cough into your elbow, regularly disinfect surfaces.
+Sneeze and cough into your elbow, and regularly disinfect shared surfaces.

-If you have been told to self-isolate you must do so immediately.
+If you are told by health authorities to self-isolate you must do so immediately.